digiservnet/hibp-php/README.md

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

-### Deprecations
-- PHP 7.2 support will be removed in 5.0

 ### Security

 If you discover any security related issues, please email ian@ianh.io instead of using the issue tracker.